mossblaser/slidie/slidie/render_xhtml/viewer/README.md

 Shadow DOMs
 -----------

-Unfortunately, when SVGs are inlined into an (X)HTML document they all resides in the same global identifier namespace.
+When SVGs are inlined into an (X)HTML document they all resides in the same global identifier namespace.
 As a result, ID collisions will be rife causing all manner of things to break (e.g. gradients, clipping paths, ...).

 In principle we could pre-process the SVGs to uniquify their IDs but this is highly problematic.
 For example we would need to correctly locate all ID-based